twlvnn/twlvnn/README.md

 </details>

-The statistics are retrieved using `translate-toolkit`
+The statistics are retrieved using `translate-toolkit`.<br>When translating I use Gtranslator and `grep` to scan for terminology across `po` files.